MusB Music / Overview

 Students should normally have the equivalent of ABRSM Grade 8 on an instrument or voice - preferably at Distinction - upon entry to the course in September.Find out more about contextual admissions.

 35 points overall.
 6,6,5 in Higher Level subjects

 - Apply through UCAS

-- to join a friendly and supportive department, with a vibrant Music Society and over 100 concerts and events per year
+- Join a friendly and supportive department, with an ambitious, student-led Music Society and over 100 concerts and events per year.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.

 Compare this course